An implicit, conservative and asymptotic-preserving electrostatic particle-in-cell algorithm for arbitrarily magnetized plasmas in uniform magnetic fields: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge useful conversations with Lee Ricketson.
-This research has been funded by the Department of Energy Office of Applied Scientific Computing Research, used resources provided by the Los Alamos National Laboratory Institutional Computing Program, and was performed under the auspices of the National Nuclear Security Administration of the U.S. Department of Energy at Los Alamos National Laboratory, managed by Triad National Security, LLC under contract 89233218CNA000001.
+This research has been funded by the Applied Mathematics Research program of the Department of Energy Office of Applied Scientific Computing Research, used computing resources provided by the Los Alamos National Laboratory Institutional Computing Program, and was performed under the auspices of the National Nuclear Security Administration of the U.S. Department of Energy at Los Alamos National Laboratory, managed by Triad National Security, LLC under contract 89233218CNA000001.